 Crime is an every day reality in South Africa.
-An opinion poll conducted by the SABC, Idasa and Markinor has found that concern about crime and security has risen by nearly 50 percent in all provinces in this country1.
-In another recent public survey done by the HSRC, crime prevention topped the list of priorities, even before "job creation"2.
+An opinion poll conducted by the SABC, Idasa and Markinor has found that concern about crime and security has risen by nearly 50 percent in all provinces in this country.
+In another recent public survey done by the HSRC. crime prevention topped the list of priorities, even before "job creation"2.
 In addition, the fear of crime is an integral part of the lives of many South Africans.
-Less that 30% percent of the population regularly report feeling safe3.
+Less that 30% percent of the population regularly report feeling safe.
 The fear of crime changes lifestyles and influences use patterns.
-But, what is being done about this expressed priority and what are planners and urban designers doing to prevent crime?
+But, what is being done about this?